nnichols/nnichols.github.io/_posts/2018-11-27-json-nesting.markdown

 2. Maximize schema flexibility
 3. [You turn it on and it scales right up](https://www.youtube.com/watch?v=b2F-DItXtZs "Every MongoDB argument to date")

 I lack the emotional fortitude to jump into raw metal v metal performance <s>pissing contests</s> discussions.
 We can analyze the first two points at a syntactic and ideologic level, without having to worry (too much) about configurations.
-With everything above in mind, lets talk about `INSERT.`
+With everything above in mind, let's talk about `INSERT.`

 At some point, your table will need data.
 Otherwise, what's the point of a database?
 Additionally, the data you keep on hand has a nasty tendency to grow over time.
 Let's build a table to have a more concrete reference point for this article.
 To honor database education traditions, let's call it `users.`